StudentLoans999/Cloud-Resume-Challenge/Steps 2-7/Website Creation and Hosting Journey.md

   To do Step 7), I did the steps below
 ***
 ## Step 4
-I went to the newly created CloudFront Distribution and edited the Behavior to these settings (guided by arpanexe's answer here: https://stackoverflow.com/questions/36466092/custom-domain-for-api-gateway-returning-403)
+I went to the newly created CloudFront distribution and edited the Behavior to these settings (guided by arpanexe's answer here: https://stackoverflow.com/questions/36466092/custom-domain-for-api-gateway-returning-403)

 ![image](https://github.com/StudentLoans999/AWS/assets/77641113/83259752-f2cb-4a1b-8d55-2595c7e9cd3f)